LowhanAquino/repo-remoto/README.md

 # repo-remoto depois do clone
-descrição inserida no repositório remoto depois do clone
+descrição inserida no repositório remoto depois do clone.